About Nandi County

 Kingwal swamp in Kosirai area is home to Sitatunga, a rare brown antelope with long horns.
 The antelope, which is under threat from poachers for its meat, has a huge potential to attract many tourists to the county.

 The most convenient way to travel to and within the county is by road.
 The county has a tarmac road network that connects it to major Kenyan towns, including Nairobi (about 350km away), Nakuru, Kisumu, Eldoret and Kericho.
 Nandi has no services for air travel, with the nearest facilities being the Eldoret International Airport (about 40km from Kapsabet) and the Kakamega Airstrip in the neighbouring Kakamega County.

 There is a wide range of accommodation options for visitors.
-These include Nandi Bears Golf Club, Tea Planters’ Hotel and Kapsabet Hotel among others.
+These include Nandi Bears Golf Club, Tea Planters’ Hotel, Eden Spring and Kapsabet Hotel among others.
 Budget hotels and guest houses are also available in Kapsabet, Nandi Hills and other major urban centres.

 Nandi Hills and Kapsabet towns are busy commercial centres with at least six commercial banks, including Barclays, Family Bank, Equity Bank, KCB, National Bank and Co-operative Bank.

-Naivas, Eldomart and Kapsile supermarkets are the main shopping facilities in Nandi County.
+Naivas, Tiryo, and Jubilee supermarkets are the main shopping facilities in Nandi County.
 The supermarkets are supplemented by numerous small shops that are found in various parts of the county.
 There are several open air markets in the county’s major urban centres where farmers directly sell their produce to consumers.